 Our auditions are not meant to be stressful or intimidating, and all casting teams are rooting for you to do your best.
 The most important thing is to have fun!

-UT will be having auditions for the following shows in Fall 2022:
+UT will be having auditions for the following shows in Winter 2023:

-To audition for Fall 2022 shows, follow these steps!
+To audition for Winter 2023 shows, follow these steps!

 - Fill out the general UT audition form.
-Auditions will be held on Tuesday, September 27 and Wednesday, September 28 on the 4th floor of Cobb Hall at 7-10pm.
+Auditions will be held on Tuesday, January 3 and Wednesday, January 4 on the 4th floor of Cobb Hall at 7-10pm CT.

-- Choose an audition side, then enter the audition room in Cobb during your time slot.
+- Choose an audition side, then enter the audition room during your time slot.
 Please note that you are not expected to memorize your side.